 Kale Poriyal | Kale thoran

-A few years back I started cooking kale.
-Baked kale chips is our family’s favorite.
-For many years when ever I buy kale I always end up making chips.
+A few years back, I started cooking kale.
+Baked kale chips are our family’s favorite.
+For many years, whenever I buy kale, I always end up making chips.

-I tried kale portal few months back and It was a big flop show, I was expecting kale to cook like spinach.
-Cooked for a longer time and kale turned bitter.
+I tried the kale curry a few months back, and it was a big flop show.
+I was expecting kale to cook like spinach.
+Cooked for a longer time, and the kale turned bitter.

 For tasty Kale poriyal

 The usual mistake I make while making kale poriyal is rough chopping.
-This time I discarded thick stem.
-Chopped the kale and washed them in a colander.
-Even though if you use washed kale I would recommend this step to moisture the kale.
+This time, I discarded the thick stem.
+Chopped the kale and washed it in a colander.
+Even if you use washed kale, I would recommend this step to moisten the kale.

 Now comes the important step, after washing the kale well.
 Squeeze out the excess water well and discard.
-Might sound silly but Extra water will just make the poriyal soggy.
+It might sound silly but Extra water will just make the poriyal soggy.

-Yet another important thing to remember while making kale poriyal is cooking time.
-Time may vary based on the kale quantity but kale cooked for longer time will turn bitter.
+Yet another important thing to remember while making kale poriyal is the cooking time.
+Time may vary based on the kale quantity, but kale cooked for a longer time will turn bitter.
+Kale poriyal

 ✔️Discard the thick stem

-✔️Wash well and moisture the kale, squeeze the excess water
+✔️Wash well and moisten the kale, and squeeze the excess water

 ✔️Avoid covering and cooking the kale